 Today’s healthcare landscape is moving increasingly away from the volume-based paradigm of care to the value-based paradigm of care.
 This new focus on value and quality of care means health providers, health payers, and relevant government agencies must also become more adept at managing the risks of their patients.However, to be able to change the health trajectories of citizens, both clinicians and regulators must be able to know what the trajectories are in the first place.

 This if how artificial intelligence solutions for the healthcare sector can help.
 A powerful population risk management software can mine through layers and layers of patient data to discover nuanced sub-populations and automatically predict their future risk trajectories.
 More importantly, such a technology can then advise on the most effective interventions and the best routes of care to take,allowing health providers to generate the most favorable health outcomes for people.
+Bringing AI in healthcare will be of great help when used for necessary situations and being implemented the right way.

 Military and Defense